-Isaiah O'Rear, National Center for Education Statistics Rita Foy-Moss, Office of Safe and Healthy Students
+Isaiah O'Rear, National Center for Education Statistics Rita Foy-Moss, Office of Safe and Supportive Schools Earl Myers, Office of Safe and Supportive Schools

-This user's guide was prepared by the National Center for Education Statistics (NCES) under U.S. Department of Education Contract Number ED-IES-12-D-0002/0010 with the American Institutes of Research.
-The user's guide was released by the National Center on Safe and Supportive Learning Environments (NCSSLE) on behalf of the Office of Safe Healthy Students.
+This user's guide was prepared by the National Center for Education Statistics (NCES) under U.S. Department of Education Contract Number ED-IES-12-D-0002/0010 with the American Institutes for Research.
+The user's guide was released by the National Center on Safe and Supportive Learning Environments (NCSSLE) on behalf of the Office of Safe and Supportive Schools.
 Mention of trade names, commercial products, or organizations does not imply endorsement by the U.S. Government.